Key Takeaways

 Do’s and Don’ts of T-Shirt Copyright Infringement

-• Be aware of copyright laws: Stay up-to-date with such laws and regulations, and ensure that you are not infringing on anyone’s rights.
+- Be aware of copyright laws: Stay up-to-date with such national and international copyright laws and regulations, and ensure that you are not infringing on anyone’s rights.

 Don’ts of Copyright Infringement on T-Shirts:

-• Assume ignorance: Simply being unaware of copyright laws does not excuse one from infringing on them.
-Ignorance is not a defense against the infringement of copyright claims.
+- Assume ignorance: Simply being unaware of copyright laws does not excuse one from infringing on them.
+Ignorance is not a defense against infringement of copyright claims.

-• Use public domain images without first confirming their status: Avoid using public domain images without first confirming their status because some may still be copyright protected.
+- Use public domain images without verifying their status: Do not use public domain images without verifying their status, as some may still be protected by copyright.

 How to Avoid Copyright Infringement with T-shirts?